Vikdemen/hasty/README.md

 Change the link in config.ini to switch between hastebin-based sites.

 Examples:\
-hasty - Input the text, press Ctrl+D (Linux)/Ctrl+Z (Win) and get the link hasty -cp - Text in your clipboard is replaced by hastebin link hasty -f file.txt - echo 'hello world' | hasty - Uses the output of another command
+hasty - Input the text, press Ctrl+D (Linux)/Ctrl+Z (Win) and get the link\
+hasty -cp - Text in your clipboard is replaced by hastebin link\
+hasty -f file.txt - Pastes the contents of a text file\
+echo 'hello world' | hasty - Uses the output of another command